Summary of Memories of Childhood Class 12 English

 The second part of the summary of the chapter Memories of Childhood is - We two are human beings is autobiographical except Kurruku, written by author pen name Bama.
 In this summary of Memories of Childhood Bama, a Tamil Dalit narrates her experience in the third standard.
 She was not aware of the evil of untouchability, but she had experienced humiliation and embarrassment in her surroundings.

-Q2) What Type of Discrimination is Narrated in the Summary of the Chapter Memories of Childhood?
+7. What type of Discrimination is Narrated in the Summary of the Chapter Memories of Childhood?

-Ans: The Cutting of My Long Hair extracts depicts racial discrimination.
-Zitkala Sa experienced the racial difference in her boarding school.
-The culture of the school was completely different from the culture from which she belonged.
+The Cutting of My Long Hair extracts depicts racial discrimination.
+Zitkala Sa experienced racial differences in her boarding school.
+The culture of the school was completely different from the culture to which she belonged.
 The second extract, We two are human beings depicts caste discrimination where low caste people are considered untouchable.
 Not only low caste pay respect to high caste but also anything touched by low caste will be polluted.